Dr. Michael Garcia

 After receiving his PhD he joined the AXAF HRC team and also worked on ROSAT HRI calibration, before taking the lead in finalizing the Einstein Observatory data archive.
 Shortly before AXAF launch he joined the science mission planning team, and had primary responsibility for the guide star catalog and flight star selection algorithm.
 After the AXAF (renamed Chandra) launch, his research turned back to multi-wavelength studies of black holes and neutron stars in our Galaxy, but extended to time-domain studies of black holes in our nearest neighbor, the Andromeda galaxy.
 He has authored or co-authored over 300 scientific papers.

-He and his wife split their time between D.C. and the North Shore of Massachusetts.
-Their combined 5 children have now 'flown the coop' to various locations around the US and globe.
-When at home, he enjoys motorcycling, tinkering with antique cars and motorcycles, fishing, clamming, sailing, and doing nothing.
+He and his wife live on a small farm and love spending time at their ‘casita’ in New Mexico.
+Their combined 5 children have now 'flown the coop' to various locations throughout the US and globe.
+When at home, he enjoys flying airplanes, motorcycling, tinkering with antique cars and motorcycles, fishing, sailing, and working on the farm.

 For Researchers: Program Officers List